alexwlchan/alexwlchan.net/src/_articles/2015/2015-12-13-pretty-print.md

 ---
+layout: article
 date: 2015-12-13 17:15:00 +00:00
-layout: post
-tags:
-  - shell scripting
+topic: Shell scripting
-  - macos
 title: Pretty printing JSON and XML in the shell
-old_syntax_highlighting: true
 ---

 Last year I read Craig Hockenberry's [magnus opus](http://furbo.org/2014/09/03/the-terminal/) – a huge collection of information about the OS X Terminal and the Bash shell.